nats-io/nats-site/content/doc/writing_applications/concepts.md

 }
 </code></div>

-You can try out request/reply a live server by walking through the [request/reply tutorial](/doc/additional_documentation/nats-req-rep).
+Try NATS request reply on your own, using a live server by walking through the [request/reply tutorial](/doc/additional_documentation/nats-req-rep).

 ## <a name="queue"></a>Queue Subscribers & Sharing Work